Policy

 3. If claims

-services staff has any questions about whether a referral should be made,
+services staff has any questions about whether a referral should be made, they

-not have subrogation potential.
+subrogation potential.
 When in doubt, a referral should be made so the

 Subrogation Department can review the claim.